After I came up with this dish and eventually began telling people about it, I’m embarrassed to admit I called it “Asian Cole Slaw.”

 1/2 Organic Ginger Root Grated

-Toss all of the above together or dress individual salads just prior to serving so that the slaw remains crispier.
+Finely chop the green onion and julienne the cucumber.
+Chiffonade the basil and toss everything together.
+Or you may dress individual salads just prior to serving so that the slaw remains crispier.
 Garnish with peanuts or cashews and sesame sticks.
 You can also add organic celery for an even crunchier texture.